Quick Links

 White PE T-shirts with the Orchard Logo are available to order from: https://www.sptuniforms.co.uk/product-category/orchard-primary-academy/

 The children will be able to select a book to bring home and share every other week.
-Please ensure that this book comes back into school on the following Wednesday, to swap for another.
+Please ensure that this book comes back into school on the following thursday, to be able to swap for another.

 The children in 1 Ivy class will also receive a new home reading book weekly.
 We suggest reading a few pages each night.
 Parents need to record home reading on our digital reading record - Boom Reader.